-Before any oral surgery, you can expect to receive pre-op instructions, which you should carefully read prior to your procedure.
+Before any oral surgery, you can expect to receive pre-op instructions, which you should carefully read before your procedure.
 These will contain important information about what to expect before, after, and during your surgery.
 After you’ve read your instructions, make sure you know the answers to the questions below.
 If you’re not certain, don’t hesitate to call and ask—it is important to be well-informed before any procedure!

 1. What medications will I need after the procedure?